mgyannainglin/pull-container-image-and-push-to-cloud-cr/README.md

-# Docker image pull and Push To Azure Cloud  Container
+# Docker image pull and Push To Azure Cloud Registry

 ### Image pull from Docker
 1. login to docker hub